 Even more distressing is that the current COVID-related death toll is greater than the peaks we saw last spring.
 And it is in this climate that many businesses are trying to bring workers back into their offices, factories, facilities and work sites.

-PurposeWith this data in mind, employers need to accept that their employees have valid concerns about their health and well-being – especially if they have vulnerable family members.
+PurposeWith this data in mind, employers need to accept that their employees have valid concerns about their health and well-being – especially if they have pre-existing chronic conditions or vulnerable family members.
 That doesn’t mean that businesses and organizations, as well as our entire economy, don’t have important and legitimate demands to bring employees back to work.